 - Then place in a hot oven to dry for 1/2 an hour (if it doesn’t have a wooden handle);

-- Proceed to season to season it.
+- Proceed to season it.

 - OR put in a self-cleaning oven and let them run through the cycle along with the oven, then re-season.